jbagatta/deadmans-gazette/README.md

 1. Enable your friend to retrieve the document if you want them to, and
 2. Prevent your friend from retrieving the document if you don't want them to?

 This is where the breakable chain comes into play.
-Instead of mailing your friend the key, you lock the key in a combination safe (that ONLY YOU maintain access to), and you mail your friend the both combination and the location of the safe.
+Instead of mailing your friend the key, you lock the key in a combination safe (that ONLY YOU maintain access to), and you mail your friend both the combination and the location of the safe.
 Nothing can stop them from opening that safe once they receive the letter, but at any time before then, you can simply open the safe and remove the key if you so choose.
-Now you can distribute as many lockboxes as you want, so that nobody can suppress all of them, and you can also guarantee the arrival of the combination to your friend, BUT you (and ONLY you) whether or not your friend ultimately retrieves the document.
+Now you can distribute as many lockboxes as you want, so that nobody can suppress all of them, and you can also guarantee the arrival of the combination to your friend, but you (and ONLY you) decide whether or not your friend ultimately retrieves the document.
 Eventual access to the safe no longer matters, because it doesn't provide access to the payload document *unless you want it to*.
+And -- importantly -- a complete lack of action on your part to disable it will leave the switch active, meaning an adversary cannot simply detain you to prevent release.

 #### Deadman's Gazette